severalnines/docs/user-guide/mysql/settings.rst

 * **Log queries not using indexes?**
 	- Configures ClusterControl behaviour on sampling queries without indexes:
-		- Yes - Logs queries which are using indexes.
+		- Yes - Logs queries which are not using indexes.
 		- No - Ignores queries that are not using indexes (will not be accounted for in *ClusterControl > Query Monitor > Query Histogram*).

 Backup
 ``````

-Manages the default backup directory and retention period.
+Manages the default backup retention period.
+This setting is also accessible directly from *ClusterControl > Backup > Settings*.

 * **Backup Retention Period**
 	- Backup retention period in days.
 Backups older than the retention period (days) will be deleted.
 Set to 0 for no retention.